-Laura was widowed in 1930.
+Laura Goff was widowed in 1930.
 When World War II broke out, two more sons served in the military, as did six grandsons.
 Three of those grandsons lost their lives.

 I stitched by hand through fabrics my great grandmother had chosen, cut out and sewn–with fingers that had learned to sew not that long after the Civil War, fingers that were already 75 years old when I was born.
-There was lovely feeling of timelessness.
+There was a lovely feeling of timelessness.

 Over the next two years, I hand-quilted a spider web in each octagon and a chorus of singing birds around that cheerful red border.
-I presented the Periwinkle quilt to the third generation in this mother-line of oldest daughters–my mother.
+I presented the Periwinkle quilt to the third generation in this mother-line of oldest daughters–my own mother.

-We agreed that Laura would have approved.
+We agreed that Great Grandmother Laura would have approved.